 I was recently in a car accident and hit by a semi that luckily didn’t do way more damage than it did.
 I am primarily okay after several months of treatment and was lucky in the grand scheme of things.
 The first visit to the Chiropractor was a little frustrating.
 I paid around $200+ for x-rays that took just a few minutes”.
 My initial thoughts were along the lines of “wait, I am paying this much, and I am not at all better.”
 Then I learned I would need massages twice a week and adjustments three times a week for the foreseeable future in the hopes of feeling better after several months or a year.
 Couples counseling has some similarities (but usually works faster than that).

 The average couple waits six years after the sign of serious problems to seek help.
 Those problems do not go away overnight.
 Counseling is usually not a quick fix.
 You wouldn’t want to go to a chiropractor after an accident and have them start twisting your spine without a plan and an understanding of what was going on.
-You hopefully wouldn’t want a counselor to sit down in your first session and just tell you what to do with arguably the most crucial aspect of your life (I avoid giving advice as a general rule, but instead help clients understand what they need for themselves to meet their personal goals).
-Some couples get the best and fastest results from marathon therapy.
+You hopefully wouldn’t want a counselor to sit down in your first session and just tell you what to do with arguably the most crucial aspect of your life (I avoid giving advice as a general rule (unless it’s evidence-based education), but instead help clients understand what they need for themselves to meet their personal goals).

 Striking a Balance Between Assessment and Treatment